 Where Can I Store and Safeguard my Original Will

 So where’s a good place to keep your original Will?
 Some people think that a safe deposit box in the bank is a good idea.
 While it does remain secure, this is a pyrrhic victory.
 This is because the bank will not allow anyone into the safe deposit box without a Court Order once you pass away.
 Therefore, in order for your Executor to retrieve the Will in order to probate it with the Court, they will first have to request an Order from the Court allowing the safe deposit box to be opened.
 This also takes time and incurs additional expenses.

 A better alternative would be to find a secure place in your home to keep the Will.
 A fireproof lock box or cabinet.
 You may want to let the executor know where it is in case of emergency.
 Alternatively, some clients choose to have their attorney maintain the original Will in their office.

 What Alternatives are Available If I Do Not Want to Deal with Will Storage Issues?

 If you do not want to deal with the issue of safeguarding Wills and you have realized you should not file your Will with the Court, then instead of doing a Will, you can do a Trust.
-Trusts are private documents, do not require probate, do not require court oversight, and certainly do not require that you locate the people in prior versions of Trusts that can be revoked.
+Trusts are private documents.
+They do not require probate.
+Trusts do not require court oversight.
+In addition, Trusts do not require locating people in prior versions of Trusts that can be revoked.

-We can help you figure out whether you should file your Will with the Surrogate’s Court as well as the estate planning documents that work best for you.
+We can help you figure out whether you should file your Will with the Surrogate’s Court.
+We can also help you figure out the estate planning documents that work best for you.
 Contact us to learn more.

 This page is made available by the lawyer for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this site you understand that there is no attorney client relationship between you and the lawyer.
 The post should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 ATTORNEY ADVERTISING.